gameshler/E-commerce/README.md

-# Ecommerce Website
+# Ecommerce App

-A comprehensive ecommerce platform built using MERN stack, Tailwind CSS, Shadcn, and ECharts.
+A comprehensive ecommerce application built using MERN stack, Tailwind CSS, Shadcn, and ECharts.

 ## Table of Contents